 - Overcoming The Challenges Of Term Life Insurance With No Medical Exam

-- Health Class: Impacting Lives and Raising Awareness of Real Life Issues
+- Health Class: Impacting Lives and Raising Awareness of Real-Life Issues

 - The 2016 Reason Rally: A Festival of Reason, Exuberance and Liberty

 With a life settlement, the policyholder realizes an amount much greater than the cash surrender value in exchange for the policy’s ownership.
 Term life insurance policies are also applicable when converted into permanent insurance.
-Life settlement transactions involving key-man or buy-sell policies can provide businesses with increased cash flow to solve immediate financial problems.
+Life settlement transactions involving key-man or buy-sell procedures can provide businesses with increased cash flow to solve immediate financial problems.
 In contrast, transactions concerning split-dollar policies typically involve retirement planning and charitable giving issues, My Update Star.

 In short, life settlements offer policyholders of all kinds an array of options previously unavailable to them.
 In a recent advisor survey, nearly half of the respondents had clients who had surrendered a life insurance policy, many of whom might have qualified for a life settlement transaction and subsequent lump sum cash payment.
-In this article, I will discuss the underwriting process related to life settlements in depth, which is of paramount importance in the process, just as it is in life insurance itself.
-However, there is a great deal of difference in the process for each respectively.
+In this article, I will discuss the underwriting process related to life settlements in depth, which is paramount in the process, just as it is in life insurance itself.
+However, there is a great deal of difference in the process for each.